 Your question has not yet been answered as elaborately as I am about to answer it.
 But bdbarber has already given a direct answer.
-Furthermore, Ruth985027 identified the phrasal verb in the exercise and also implied that the particle, up, is not necessary when she wrote the very first post at the uppermost position of this page.
+Furthermore, Ruth985027 identified the phrasal verb in the exercise and also implied that the particle, up, is not necessary when she wrote one of the first posts on this web page.
 And as for me, I agree with both of these people.

-Once again, the particle, up, is not so necessary.
+Once again, the English particle, up, is not so necessary in this English sentence.
 It merely adds an emphasis.
-It is not so important that the meaning of the sentence changes significantly.
+It is not so important that the meaning of the English sentence changes significantly.
 If Duolingo is not giving you credit for your answer without the particle, then you can report this to Duolingo.
 Sometimes we have to report a few missing answers to some of the exercises.
 And then we have to wait... and wait... :-)